-In the state of Florida, you can be held liable for the damages caused by another person, when you gave that individual permission to drive your vehicle and it was in that vehicle that he or she caused damage.
+In the state of Florida, when you gave someone permission to drive your vehicle, you can be held liable for the damages caused by them while using your vehicle.
 So, anytime that you let someone borrow your vehicle, you are accepting risk.
 However, when that person is an uninsured driver and not equipped with an auto insurance policy, it is your insurance company that will receive the bill should that person cause damage with your vehicle.

 Is it bad to let someone borrow your car?

 Just imagine that your lifelong friend has fallen on a period of back luck.
 After becoming ill for an extended period of time, he is let go from his job because he has had difficulty meeting the demands during the recovery period.
 With a lack of income, he is forced to job hunt, and ongoing problems in his marriage are magnified as a result of these added stresses.
 His marriage dissolves and his car is awarded to his ex-wife.
 He comes to you when he secures a job interview just a few miles from St. Petersburg, asking to borrow your car to get there.
 So, trying to be a supportive friend, you let him take the vehicle, and while he is in route to the interview, he comes to a busy intersection.
 He looks at the oncoming traffic and sees just one large truck waiting to turn left, so he signals and takes the left-hand turn directed by the GPS when, suddenly, a small convertible car that had been waiting behind the truck changes lanes, pulls through the intersection, and slams into the side of your car.